Image

 Adding an Immunotherapy Drug, MEDI4736 (Durvalumab), to the Usual Chemotherapy Treatment (Paclitaxel, Cyclophosphamide, and Doxorubicin) for Stage II-III Breast Cancer

-Trying a new drug, Durvalumab, with usual chemo for breast cancer.
+Testing a new drug with standard chemo for Stage II-III breast cancer.

 Recruiting